A Perspective on Time towards Wireless 6G: Introduction

 Naturally, these interactive applications need to perform a series of actions to work, all of which require some time: these include both the actual communication of the necessary data and the computation at both ends, e.g., to compress the raw sensor data into a more compact version on one side, then decode it and present it to the user on the other.
-These different components make up a latency budget~\cite{alfadhli2019latency,elbamby2018toward} which must satisfy strict requirements to maintain the real-time illusion.
+These different components make up a latency budget~\cite{alfadhli2019latency,elbamby2018toward}, which must satisfy strict requirements to maintain the real-time illusion.
+Just as humans collect and process stimuli in the brain, the processor of a device or robot gathers data from its sensors (including communication from other devices) and uses algorithms to create a unified estimate of the environment and translate data from the physical world into the digital domain~\cite{viswanathan2020communications}.
+In a more general sense, we can talk about interactivity and a ``real-time illusion'' not just for humans, but also for machines: the perception of sensors and the granularity in time of control algorithms and actuators depend on the limitations of the hardware and software, and any timing difference shorter than this granularity will be unnoticeable to them.
+Naturally, while the latency budget in human communications has a hard floor given by the limits of perception, the latency budget for machines will depend on the specific device and its capabilities, as well as on the application for which it is used.